 “Whilst ports are not strangers to flooding or extreme weather, these events are likely to become stronger and more common in decades to come.
 Infrastructure operators need to adapt accordingly.”

-The full report is available on the BPA website.
+The full report, also available on the BPA website, can be downloaded below.